How to Assess an Applicant's Motivation From Interviews

 You are attempting to identify what motivates the individual you are interviewing.
 A candidate's innate motivation needs to match the job for which he is selected.
 For example, you don't want to hire a candidate who most enjoys working alone for your customer service position.

-The recruitment planning meeting, or email, or whatever works best for your organization, is a significant opportunity to identify the characteristics and attributes of the prospective employee who will succeed in your available job.
+The recruitment planning meeting is a significant opportunity to identify the characteristics and attributes of the prospective employee who will succeed in your available job.
 This allows you to gear your interview questions toward identifying the appropriate candidate.

-You are also obtaining a sense about whether and what work motivates your candidate.
+You are also obtaining a sense about the work that motivates your candidate.
 You want to select employees who are willing to bring to daily work that hard-to-define quality called discretionary energy, the willingness of an employee to invest his or her utmost in work.

 Identify What the Candidate Believes Motivates Coworkers